httpsgithu/Miner/FAQ.md

 Streamers, like myself, depend on generous support from viewers in order to make a living.
 This program offers just another way of helping your favorite streamers make it.
 It may be particularly compelling for those that are not able to financially support today, this is like watching ads for bits... but it simply runs in the background.

+<hr></details><details><summary>Is this legal / stealing?</summary>

+Yes it's legal, no it's not stealing.
+Mining is the process of verifying and securing transactions.
+Built into this process is a reward to miners for doing that work.

 <hr></details><details><summary>What is Blockchain?</summary>

 A blockchain is a trusted history.
 A set of events, commonly transactions, are grouped together into a block.
 That block is secured by miners and attached to the previous block, forming a chain all the way back to the very first transaction.